 If you're still having issues with this step, contact our Customer Care team.

 Only blogs, pages, comments, and galleries can be imported from Squarespace 5.
+Some of the content from those pages needs to be re-added manually:

 - Markdown text isn't supported for imported blogs.
 Content imported from a blog using Markdown language won't display.
 Learn about Markdown in Squarespace 7.

-- Information from Traffic Overview won't import.
+Note: Information from Traffic Overview won't import.
 Learn about Squarespace 7's analytics options.

 Step 4 - Enable your content